Skip to content

 bitspath-call

-B2BUA core, call state machine, media bridge with NAT latching, IVR sessions, voicemail, retransmission, rate limiting
+B2BUA core, call state machine, media bridge with NAT latching, str0m WebRTC leg (ICE + DTLS-SRTP), IVR sessions, voicemail, retransmission, rate limiting, HA cluster status

 bitspath-sctp